 This could allow the printing of organs where existing scaffolds are too rigid to be practical, such as neuronal cells or the spinal cord.
 “At the moment we have created structures a few centimetres in size, but ideally we’d like to create a replica of a whole organ using this technique,” said Zhengchu Tan, one of the researchers.

 Meanwhile, cosmetics brand L’Oreal has set its sights on printing the biggest organ in the human body: the skin.
-It’s been working with Organovo, and now has a lab where it produces Episkin, which the company uses to test cosmetics.
+It has previously worked with Organovo, and now has its own lab where it produces Episkin, which the company uses to test cosmetics.
 The technology could also be used to treat burn victims in future with skin grafts, which are often painful because currently the skin needs to be taken from elsewhere in the body.

 There seems to be no limit to the possibilities.
 If Mary Shelley was writing about Dr Frankenstein today, he’d probably use a 3D printer.